Contact Information

 Biography

-With Preetha Mani (Associate Professor of South Asian Literature, Rutgers University), she co-edited a special issue of Modernism/Modernity titled The Language Challenge: Modernisms in Multilingual South Asia (forthcoming 2026).
-The issue argues that South Asian modernisms cannot be understood without reference to language politics and processes of vernacularization, yet languages themselves remain porous and unstable.
+She has co-edited a special issue of the journal Modernism/Modernity titled The Language Challenge: Modernisms in Multilingual South Asia (forthcoming November 2025).
+Co-edited with Preetha Mani, the issue argues that South Asian modernisms cannot be understood without reference to language politics and processes of vernacularization, yet languages themselves remain porous and unstable.
+The issue includes her article on how Urdu modernist writers fostered an aesthetic relationship with Japan, different from Tagore’s interests in pan-Asianism, to craft a modernist poetics in the 1930s.

 Research